 PGY-1 Pharmacy Residents

-Dr. Chheng is originally from Holland, Michigan.
-She completed her Bachelor of Science degree in Biomedical Laboratory Science at Michigan State University followed by her Doctor of Pharmacy degree at the Ohio State University.
-Her professional interests include oncology and ambulatory care.
-Dr. Chheng’s major research project this year involves identifying chronic myeloid leukemia patients who are eligible for treatment-free remission and evaluating their decisions on treatment-free remission versus continuation of therapy.
-Outside of residency, she enjoys cooking and exploring new cuisines, traveling with her family and friends, and participating in Zumba workouts.
+Dr. Migneco is originally from St. Louis, Missouri.
+She completed her Bachelor of Science degree in Biochemistry at Washington University in St. Louis followed by her Doctor of Pharmacy degree at the University of Maryland.
+Her professional interests include oncology and pediatrics.
+Dr. Migneco’s major research project this year invovles analyzing the bleeding and thrombosis risk of heparin use in adult patients on ECMO support.
+Outside of residency, she enjoys going on hikes, indoor and outdoor cycling, and discovering new restaurants in Portland.

 Originally from Iowa City, Iowa, Dr. Dawson completed both her Doctor of Pharmacy and Master of Public Health degrees at the University of Iowa.
 She is also currently pursuing her Master of Business Administration degree at Oregon State University.
-Her professional interests include interdisciplinary collaboration, resource stewardship, and workflow optimization.
-Over the coming year, Dr. Dawson will evaluate the functionality of a novel Epic Coordinated Care Management tool for its ability to meet accreditation standards for the Specialty Pharmacy Program at Oregon Health & Science University.
-In her free time, she enjoys reading, traveling, and finding new additions to her growing plant family.
+Her professional interests include surgery, critical care, interdisciplinary collaboration, and workflow optimization.
+Over the coming year, Dr. Dawson will implement a credentialing and privileging process for inpatient and ambulatory care pharmacists.
+In her free time, she enjoys reading, traveling, Peloton, and giving love to the neighborhood canines.

 Dr. Pantig is originally from Silverdale, WA.
 She completed both her Bachelor of Science in Biology with a chemistry minor and Doctor of Pharmacy degrees from Washington State University in Pullman, WA and Spokane, WA.
 She is currently pursuing a Master of Business Administration degree at Oregon State University.
-Her practice interests include pediatrics, operations management, and student development.
-Dr. Pantig’s major project this year involves evaluating the newly implemented pediatrics vancomycin dosing protocol.
+Her practice interests include pediatrics, clinical operations management, and student development.
+Dr. Pantig’s major project this year involves piloting as the ambulatory pediatric clinical pharmacist in the pediatric gastroeneterology clinic.
 Outside of residency, she enjoys cooking and traveling around the world to experience different cuisines with her fiancé, watching football, and crafting/calligraphy.